sushildas100/Antaryami-Ai--MERN/README.md

 Read the [Disclaimer](https://github.com/shuvra-matrix/Gemini-Ai--MERN/blob/main/DISCLAIMER.md) before using Gemini AI.
 Use of this web app implies acceptance of the terms stated in the disclaimer.

-Enjoy chatting with Gemini AI! 🚀
+Enjoy chatting with Antaryami AI! 🚀